When to Use Turf Grass

 In the past, there have been concerns that turf contained toxic materials.
 Nowadays, many kinds of turf are made from recycled materials.

-Unlike turf grass, natural grass needs to be mowing and regular maintenance.
+Unlike turf grass, natural grass needs to be mowed and requires regular maintenance.
 Lawn mowers are noisy and can be costly to repair or replace.
 They also burn up gas and contribute to pollution.
 In addition, watering your grass during the summer months can run up your water bill.
-Fertilizer can also be costly as well as environmentally damaging.
+Fertilization can also be costly as well as environmentally damaging.
 Overall, synthetic grass is the more environmentally friendly of the two options.

 One of the main benefits of real is grass is that it’s natural.
 Some people just don’t like the idea of having something synthetic on their lawn.
 You may enjoy spending time outside doing yard work and take pride in the effort spent on your lawn.
 You can also hire lawn care professionals to maintain it.
 In the past many fertilizers and pesticides have been bad for the environment, but recently organic options have come into popular use.
 It is possible to maintain your natural grass and respect the environment at the same time.